MeatlHead/PowerShell-Scripting/README.md

 ### 1. Download the Script

 Save the script to a file named `Windows11DriverUpdater.ps1`.

+### Additional Notes:
+- Open the `Windows11DriverUpdater.ps1` file on any text editor.
+- Replace `<YourUsername>` in the log file path with your actual username.
+- The `Set-ExecutionPolicy RemoteSigned -Scope Process -Force` command allows running the script in the current PowerShell session.
+- You might need to adjust the execution policy settings if you encounter any issues.

 # Open PowerShell as Administrator
 To run the script, you need to open PowerShell with administrative privileges: